Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 When should I see a doctor for a perianal abscess?

-Seek medical care if you experience persistent anal pain, swelling, redness, fever, or notice drainage of pus or blood near the anus.
+See a doctor if you experience persistent anal pain, swelling, redness, fever, or notice pus or blood around the anus.

 What happens if a perianal abscess is left untreated?